Chengwen/Color-Lines/README.md

 Can run on Android, iOS, and Windows platform

-Upload the code to website or localhost, click index.html to run.
+Upload the code to website or localhost, open index.html to run.